 On closer inspection, we can see that the SX500-LG uses a slim 120mm cooling fan to gain better compatibility among most chassis used for small form factor build.

-The SX500-LG is using the same honeycomb ventilation design like most of the power supply available in the market, a design that has been proven to promote maximize airflow throughout the enclosure of the power supply.
+The SX500-LG is using the same honeycomb ventilation design like most of the power supply available in the market, a design that has been proven to promote maximum airflow throughout the enclosure of the power supply.

 Despite its small size, the SX500-LG is a mini beast that is capable of delivering 20A on both +3.3V and +5V rail, and a whopping 40A on the +12V rail.
 Technically, the power output from the SX500-LG is more than enough to support even a GeForce GTX 1080 with ease.

-As it’s specially tailored for small form factor build, on the SX500-LG comes with a fully modular design and the connectors available are meant for a mini-ITX form factor motherboard and one graphics card.
+As it’s specially tailored for small form factor build, on the SX500-LG comes with a fully modular design, and the connectors available are meant for a mini-ITX form factor motherboard and one graphics card.
 You can use it on a build with ATX form factor motherboard of course, but that will defeat the purpose of its small form factor design.

 We’ve mounted the SilverStone SFX Series SX500-LG on our Raven Series RVZ02 small form factor test system and have gone through numerous tests which involve stress test and overclocking various hardware throughout the weeks; AIDA64 System Stability Test is done using Intel i7 4790K installed on the ASUS Republic of Gamers Maximus VI Impact, as well as FurMark stress test using all of NVIDIA’s latest GeForce GTX 10 Series graphics cards.
 We’re glad to report that the SX500-LG easily survived the stress test with our i7 4790K overclocked to 4.6GHz and all the GeForce GTX 10 Series graphics cards overclocked to its best stable performance.

-While the SX500-LG might be a little costly for a 500W 80 Plus gold rated power supply, we shouldn’t overlook its features such as small form factor and fully modular cable design, all cables with flexible flat array, high power output on the +12V rail, which is an obvious beneficial features for a small form factor build.
+While the SX500-LG might be a little costly for a 500W 80 Plus gold rated power supply, we shouldn’t overlook its features such as small form factor and fully modular cable design, all cables with a flexible flat array, high power output on the +12V rail, which is an obvious beneficial feature for a small form factor build.
 If you’re really into building yourself a small form factor powerhouse, the RM435 that you’ll be spending on the SX500-LG is definitely a worthy investment.